andreipfeiffer/css-in-js/README.md

 #### 1. Co-location

 The ability to define styles within the same file as the component.
-You can also extract the styles into a separate file and import them, but the other way around does not apply.
+We can also extract the styles into a separate file and import them, but the other way around does not apply.

 [⬆️ to overview](#overview)